 The children who disappeared with Madalyn Murray O’Hair were Jon Garth Murray, her son, and Robin Murray O’Hair, her granddaughter by another son, William.
-O’Hair also had adopted Robin Murray, making her both her daughter and her grandchild...
-O’Hair’s son William announced his conversion to Christianity on Mother’s Day in 1980 and became an outspoken evangelist for his new faith...
-A wild rumor continues to circulate online that the FCC is planning to ban religious broadcasting based on a petition by O’Hair; that rumor is not true.
+O’Hair also had adopted Robin Murray, making her both her daughter and her grandchild… Madalyn Murray O’Hair’s son William announced his conversion to Christianity on Mother’s Day in 1980 and became an outspoken evangelist for his new faith.
+His book My Life Without God was published in 1992… A wild rumor continues to circulate online that the Federal Communications Commission (FCC) is planning to ban religious broadcasting based on a petition by O’Hair; that rumor is not true.